Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to something that initially shows promise but ultimately fails to deliver lasting results.
-The phrase originates from musketry but is now figurative.
+The idiom originates from musketry but is now figurative.

 Origin: